 In addition to working with ARISE, Annajane is the Executive Director of Protect Families First, an organization that aims to raise awareness about the harms caused by the war on drugs and advocate for practices that are more compassionate than mass incarceration.
 She also volunteers with several local organizations focused on racial justice and prison abolition.
 She is a lover of strong coffee, free art and music events, and bike riding in the sunshine.

 Rosey Ok: firstname.lastname@example.org

-Rosey Ok is a Senior at College Unbound pursuing a degree in Organizational Leadership and Change.
+Rosey Ok graduated from College Unbound with a degree in Organizational Leadership and Change.
+After her work as the Workforce Readiness & Leadership Apprentice, she became ARISE's Program Coordinator.
 The daughter of Hak Ok and Jennifer Prak, two refugees of the Khmer Rouge Regime, a sister to five other siblings and a mother to Ra'Jhon Savann Errol Jones.
 Born at Fatima Hospital, she grew up in the Southside of Providence.
 She is a product of the Providence Public School System.
 She became involved in advocacy of young girls, including herself to begin to heal from the impacts of intergenerational trauma.
 She is currently writing a memoir through the art of poetry to share her experience.
 As a final deliverable for her degree she is designing a program with a mission to help young women to recreate, become inspired and strive to be healthy and confident.
 Understanding the importance of a holistic approach, she is developing an experience-based curriculum, which creatively integrates the arts of storytelling, creative writing, and exercising.
 Rosey loves her family, believes in the power of young people and will continue to love and believe in herself.
 She believes life is about the journey not the destination.